nanoframework/nanoFramework.Device.Bluetooth/README.md

     }
 ```
-Both above get service method will try to connect to device.
+Both above get service methods will try to connect to device.

 Note:
 The services are cached so the first time they are queried it will retrieve them from the device.